Russia’s Navalny wins prestigious European human rights Sakharov Prize

-The European Parliament’s Sakharov Prize for Freedom of Thought was launched in 1988 to “honor exceptional individuals and organizations defending human rights and fundamental freedoms,” according to the European Parliament.
-Previous winners included Belarusian opposition figures, Nelson Mandela and Malala Yousafzai.
+The European Parliament’s Sakharov Prize for Freedom of Thought — named after a Soviet physicist and political dissident Andrei Sakharov — was launched in 1988 to “honor exceptional individuals and organizations defending human rights and fundamental freedoms,” according to the European Parliament.
+Previous winners have included Belarusian opposition figures, Nelson Mandela and Malala Yousafzai.

 “He has fought tirelessly against the corruption of Vladimir Putin’s regime.
 This cost him his liberty and nearly his life,” European Parliament President David Sassoli said in announcing the award to Navalny.
 “Today’s prize recognizes his immense bravery and we reiterate our call for his immediate release.”